trinitythai/trinitythai/README.md

 - 📚 I'm headed into my 4th year at the University of Alberta!!
 (BSc Specialization in Computer Science & Data Science Certificate)

 Currently:
 - 🦾 I'm working on slip detection in a prosthetic hand during my internship at the BLINC Lab at the UofA!

 Previous Internships:
-- 👾 I've worked on developing a life simulation video game with a previous Phd student
+- 👾 I've developed a cozy life simulation video game with a previous Phd student
-- 🩺 I've analyzed data on how doctors train residents
+- 🩺 I've analyzed data on how doctors train residents with the Hamza Lab at the UofA

 Schoolwork:
 - 💻 I've made an Android app, built websites, and done lots of cool stuff though software engineering courses.
 I aspire to learn and continually grow as a computing scientist :)